Skip to content

 Blocks

-Having loaded our DataFrame above and With knowledge of our column names, we can create a scatter plot of two features using the Altair plotting library.
-We can then build a a simple set of Blocks that display our plot and the dataset in columns.
+Having loaded our DataFrame above and with knowledge of our column names, we first create a simple scatterplot using the Altair plotting library.

 fig = (